ljuben97/VueJS-To-Do-List/README.md

-# A VueJS To-Do List App
+# A To-Do List App

 ![alt text](https://raw.githubusercontent.com/ljuben97/VueJS-To-Do-List/master/screenshots/Capture.PNG)

-This is a simple VueJS app that allows you to modifly a to do list.
+This is a simple React and VueJS app that allows you to modifly a to do list.

 Project's features: